From estimation of quantum probabilities to simulation of quantum circuits: Defining simulation of a quantum computer

-We briefly highlight some conclusions for each direction of the ``if and only if'' statement.
-Loosely, the ``only if'' component of the theorem says that, up to polynomial equivalence, an $\epsilon-$simulator of a family of quantum circuits $\mc{C}$ is no less useful than having access to $\mc{C}$ itself.
-This is because any observable consequence of this difference could be used by the referee to decide between $H_a$ and $H_b$.
-We note that this extends to implying that for all $\mc{C}$ there is an equivalence in the computational power of Bob (given an \esimer ~of $\mc{C}$) and Alice (given $\mc{C}$).
-This can be seen by noting that, despite having unbounded computational power, the referee cannot assign any computational task to the candidate to observe a consequence that will help decide between $H_a$ and $H_b$.

-We note the similarity between the efficient indistinguishability condition and the condition of meeting the \esim ~definition.
-We thus note the following interpretation to the ``only if'' component of Theorem \ref{indistinguishability thm}: Given a uniform family of quantum circuits $\mc{C}$ and a family of quantum circuits $\mc{C}'$ which is generated from $\mc{C}$ by any set of uniform rules (analogous to the referee's rules for choosing the sequence of circuit requests), then a device or algorithm is an \esimer ~of $\mc{C}$ only if it is an \esimer ~of $\mc{C}'$.
-Thus, the notion of \esim ~is robust to modifications of the family of quantum circuits by classical procedures.
+The proof for this theorem can be found in Appendix \ref{indistinguishability proof}. {{}}{The proof uses the fact that the $L_1$ distance between Alice and Bob's output distributions over the entire interactive protocol can be used to upper bound the probability of correctly deciding between $H_a$ and $H_b$.
+Further, we show that the total $L_1$ distance between Alice and Bob's output distributions over the entire interactive protocol grows at most additively in the $L_1$ distance of each round of the protocol.
+We also note that an \esimer~allows Bob to ensure that the $L_1$ distance of each round decays like an inverse quadratic ensuring that the sum of the $L_1$ distances converges to the desired upper bound.
+The convergence of the inverse quadratic series, which is an inverse polynomial, thus motivates the significance of \esimer s i.e. simulators with run-time $O(poly(n,1/\epsilon))$.}

-In terms of relating the definition of simulation to efficient indistinguishability, the ``only if'' component of the theorem says that meeting the definition of \esimer ~is sufficient for achieving efficient indistinguishability while the ``if'' component of the theorem says that meeting the definition of \esimer ~is necessary for achieving efficient indistinguishability.
-Thus, the notion of simulation cannot be weakened any further without compromising efficient indistinguishability.
+{{}}{We note that the ``if'' component of the theorem says that meeting the definition of \esimer ~is necessary for achieving efficient indistinguishability, thus the notion of simulation cannot be weakened any further without compromising efficient indistinguishability.}